 Attention deficit hyperactivity disorder (ADHD) is a lifelong condition that causes impulsiveness and can be immensely stressful.
 This can lead to serious addiction problems, especially with alcohol.

 ADHD is a mental health disorder that can cause attention problems, impulse control problems, and hyperactivity.
 It does not necessarily present with all these issues in every person with ADHD.

-Some erroneously come to the conclusion ADHD is a childhood disease that one overcomes in adulthood.
+Some erroneously come to the conclusion that ADHD is a childhood disorder that one overcomes in adulthood.
 While it is possible to learn techniques to better deal with ADHD and to treat some of its symptoms with medication, it is a lifelong disease.

 Adults can still find the condition disrupts their work or social lives.
 Even if the symptoms seem to have only manifested in adulthood, which means they were likely just missed in childhood, you should not be embarrassed about seeking a diagnosis.
 The condition cannot be cured, but there are medications and techniques that can help those who live with ADHD.

 According to the U.S. National Institute of Mental Health, some warning signs that a person might have ADHD include:

 Most people have these problems occasionally.
 People with ADHD have these problems frequently and to the degree that they disrupt their quality of life.
 Having occasional trouble with these issues does not guarantee one has ADHD.
 If you are concerned you might struggle with the disorder, speak to a professional.

 Some people might resist the notion that they have a mental illness out of pride or the feeling that it somehow makes them inferior.
 Having a mental health disorder is not something in which to be ashamed.
 Looking inward and feeling you might need help is not a weakness; it is often the first step to managing more serious problems.